Greek Seasoning. It’s like a little magic and handy to have on hand. You’ll find a zillion uses for it, and I’ve only

 This makes a great marinade for chicken, chops or steak, and don’t overlook kabobs.
 Just combine Greek Seasoning with freshly squeezed lemon and a little red or white vinegar.

-An old Diner trick, passed on to me by a friend who worked his way in high at a Greek Diner in the 1950’s at a Greek diner told me their secret for great hamburgers: when finished, add a pat of butter and a sprinkle of Greek seasoning.
+An old Diner trick, from a friend who worked his way in high at a Greek Diner in the 1950’s passed on this hint.
+Top your finished burgers with a little pat of butter and a sprinkle of Greek Seasoning.